Maximal noiseless code rates for collective rotation channels on qudits: Collective rotation on qubits

 It is known \cite{Viola} (see also \cite{Holbrook}) that

 where $f(n-j,j) = {n\choose j} - {n\choose j-1}$ and $g(n-j,j) = {n+1-2j}$ for $j = 0, \dots, \lf n/2\rf$, where $\lf x\rf$ denotes the floor of $x \in \IR$, i.e., the largest integer smaller than or equal to $x$.
-Moreover \cite{Zan1},
+Moreover \cite{Zan1,Kempe},

-so that the error correction rate, i.e., the number of protected qubits over the number $n$ of physical qubits, approaches to 1 as $n$ approaches infinity.
-In case $n$ is even, $f(n-n/2,n/2) = n!/(n/2)!(n/2+1)!$ gives the multiplicity of the 1-dimensional irrep \cite{Zan1}.
+so that the code rate, i.e., the number of protected qubits over the number $n$ of physical qubits, approaches to 1 as $n$ approaches infinity.
+In case $n$ is even, $f(n-n/2,n/2) = n!/(n/2)!(n/2+1)!$ gives the multiplicity of the 1-dimensional irrep \cite{Zan1,Kempe}.

 Despite the limit equation (\ref{lim-2}), the maximum value of $f(n-r,r)$ is not attained at $r = \lf n/2\rf$.
 Actually, we have the following result providing the maximum dimension of the noiseless subsystem.